openfaas/docs/docs/architecture/autoscaling.md

 * `com.openfaas.scale.max` - the default and maximum value is `5` for 5/5 Pods

 * `com.openfaas.scale.factor` by default this is set to `20%` and has to be a value between 0-100 (including borders)

-* `com.openfaas.scale.zero` - set to `true` for scaling to zero, faas-idler must also be deployed which is part of OpenFaaS Pro

 > Note:
 > Setting `com.openfaas.scale.min` and `com.openfaas.scale.max` to the same value, allows to disable the auto-scaling functionality of openfaas.